 Loaded Hash Brown Casserole tastes just like a loaded baked potato!
 Its cheesy, bacon-filled goodness is perfect to serve for brunch or as a southern side.
+To make it vegetarian, substitute tomatoes or tofu for bacon.

 - 8 pieces of bacon, cooked and crumbled (reserve half of bacon crumbles for topping)